login9000/repository_1/README.md

 and set the options to the required values:

 <b>TELEGRAM_TOKEN</b> - a token from your telegram bot that is built into the reminder_app application, obtained using a special bot https://t.me/BotFather

-ADMIN_ID - admin id, since each telegram user has his own unique numeric id.
+<b>ADMIN_ID</b> - admin id, since each telegram user has his own unique numeric id.
 You can leave it empty, but then the administrator in Telegram will not receive messages about errors in the operation of the reminder_app application, in which case it will be necessary to manually check the file with errors “other_errors.log”

 <b>HTTP_SERVER_PORT</b> - the port on which the http server of the reminder_app application will work, by default it is port 80, but if you already have some services on this port, for example nginx, then you can change this port to another.
 Please note that if you change the port to another, you will need to make additional settings for your domain on which the reminder_app application will be available, for example, you changed the port to 8088, then your application should be available at https://site.com: 8088/ I recommend not changing this port.